Zozo62442/fact-up-science/README.md

 Efforts have been made to ensure that all third-party content included in this project is used within the scope of fair use, open licensing, or Creative Commons guidelines.
 If any attribution appears to be missing or incorrect, please reach out via GitHub Issues or the contact form so it can be addressed promptly.

-*Fact-Up* is not intended to generate revenue and exists solely as a knowledge-sharing and portfolio-driven academic project.
+*Fact-Up Science Blog* is not intended to generate revenue and exists solely as a knowledge-sharing and portfolio-driven academic project.

 [Back to top](#contents)